-Windows are still hitting their stride in the world of mobility and although they’ve had some setbacks, Windows 10 was well-received and, with Office365 integration, it is pretty compelling.
-Their app support is still quite limited, but the Microsoft Surface is a great alternative to the iPad Pro, offering users who are not 100% sold on the idea of tablet, but are looking for something smaller than a laptop, a nice compromise.
+While its app support is still limited, the Microsoft Surface is a great alternative to the iPad Pro, especially for users who are not completely sold on the idea of tablet, but are looking for something smaller than a laptop.

 See our recent blog on choosing the right OS for a more detailed breakdown.

 The bottom line on choosing the right devices for your mobile technology